AsheUrban/prgm-lng-sgst/README.md

 * _result3 is returned when no age information is submitted._
 * _results do not currently depend on range, "How much do you look like your mom?"._
-* _form refreshes using button, but results do not._
+* _form refreshes using button, but results do not.
+Do not fully understand logReset function._

 ## License
 * MIT